 Medicare's potential role in meeting Medicare beneficiaries' LTSS and medical needs should be reexamined and expanded to assist people who depend on family caregivers.
 It should include improved home health care and skilled-nursing facility benefits, personal care designed to help people with ADLs, adult day care, and other caregiver support services, such as assessment of caregiver needs, education and training, and respite care.

-Services provided through the Older Americans Act and Social Services Block Grants should receive adequate funding because they are important to the home and community-based LTSS system.
+Services provided through the Older Americans Act and Social Services Block Grants, which are vital to the home- and community-based LTSS system, should receive adequate funding.

 Conflict-free care management should be available through public agencies to help individuals and their families access the full range of LTSS.